 Deferred acquisition costs, which are recognised under IFRS as being a cost carried forward in the Balance Sheet for the future earning of premium, have been removed in total from the asset base as these are considered in arriving at the best estimate valuations for technical provisions.
-As such the asset does not carry any value within the Solvency II asset base of the Core and its Cells.
+As such the asset does not carry any value within the Solvency II asset base of the Group.